Kermanshah: Sassanid Kermanshah

 In ancient Iranian mythology, construction of the city is attributed to Tahmuras, the third king of Pishdadian dynasty.
-It is believed that the Sassanids have constructed Kermanshah and Bahram IV (he was called Kermanshah, meaning king of Kerman) gave his name to this city.
+It is believed that the Sasanians have constructed Kermanshah and Bahram IV (he was called Kermanshah, meaning king of Kerman) gave his name to this city.

-It was a glorious city in Sassanid period about the 4th century AD when it became the capital city of Persian Empire and a significant health center serving as the summer resort for Sassanid kings.
+Kermanshah became the capital city of the Sasanian Empire, as well as being a significant health center for Sasanian kings, serving as their summer resort.
 In AD 226, following a two-year war led by the Persian Emperor, Ardashir I, against "Kurdish" tribes in the region.
 At the time, the term "Kurd" was used as a social term, designating Iranian nomads, rather than a concrete ethnic group.
 The word became an ethnic identity in the 12th and 13th century.
 Within the dynasty known as the House of Kayus (also Kâvusakân) remained a semi-independent kingdom lasting until AD 380 before Ardashir II removed the dynasty's last ruling member.